puribey/ReactBootcamp/README.md

 Just JS:
 Nothing else needed.

-Go to branch One To see my notes on day one
+Go to branch dayOne to see the rest of my notes...

-createElement =  actual representation of a DOM node